serverlesspolska/serverless-iam-test-helper/README.md

 ## 3. Write test in `jest`

-In your `jest` test suite add a `beforeAll` method where you assume the role Lambda function's IAM Role by providing `LAMBDA_LOGICAL_NAME` as parameter.
+In your `jest` test suite add a `beforeAll` method where you will assume the Lambda function's IAM Role by providing `LAMBDA_LOGICAL_NAME` as parameter.
 ```JavaScript
 const IamTestHelper = require('serverless-iam-test-helper')